1998 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth)

 1998-D PL Penny Value

-The 1998-D Prooflike penny represents an striking quality rarely seen in regular business strikes.
-Prooflike coins exhibit mirror-like fields that reflect two to four inches of depth, created from the first strikes off highly polished dies.
-These specimens display brilliant reflective surfaces similar to proof coins but were produced for circulation.
+The 1998-D Prooflike (PL) penny is a striking quality rarity among regular business strikes.
+Prooflike coins display mirror-like fields reflecting two to four inches of depth, created from the very first strikes off freshly polished dies — they look similar to proof coins but were produced for general circulation.

 1998-D PL Penny Price/Grade Chart